epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

     - Generic IOC source.
-Defines how a Generic IOC image is built, this does not typically include source code, but instead is a set of instructions for building the Generic IOC image.
+Defines how a Generic IOC image is built, this does not typically include source code, but instead is a set of instructions for building the Generic IOC image by compiling source from a number of upstream support module repositories.
+Boilerplate IOC source code is also included in the Generic IOC source repository and can be customized if needed.

     - Beamline / Accelerator Domain source.
-Defines the IOC instances for a beamline or Accelerator Domain.
+Defines the IOC instances for a Domain.
 This includes the IOC boot scripts and any other configuration required to make the IOC instance unique.
       For **ibek** based IOCs, each IOC instance is defined by an **ibek** yaml file only.